top of page

 Attendees will learn the impact of nutrients (nitrogen-N and phosphorus-P) on the environment and on human health.
 Common biological processes for removing nitrogen and phosphorus will be described.
 Factors that affect the ability to accomplish nutrient removal will be covered such as water temperature, alkalinity and wastewater characteristics.
 Case histories of successful nutrient removal will be presented.
 Methods of coping with floating solids and foam that often occur with nutrient removal will be discussed.

-Scheduled: Thu 11 Apr 2024 at 10:30 am PDT
+Scheduled: Thu 13 Mar 2025 at 10:30 am PDT

 For CEUs or PDHs include in your registration items listed in Box at top of page